-MHC II expression normally occurs at low levels in resident APCs but can be upregulated or downregulated by the cytokine environment.
-Interferon- γ (IFN- γ) is one cytokine that affects MHC II expression.
-After IFN-γ binds to its receptor on the APC surface, a signal is propagated through the Janus kinase (JAK) signal transducer and activator of transcription (STAT) pathway that increases the level of class II transactivator (CIITA) in the cell.
-CIITA acts as the master regulator of MHC II transcription, and increased levels of CIITA lead to parallel increases in MHC II expression several hours after exposure to IFN-γ.
+MHC II expression normally occurs at low levels in resident APCs but can be up- or down-regulated by the cytokine environment.
+Interferon- $\gamma$ (IFN- $\gamma$ ) is one cytokine that affects MHC class II expression.
+After IFN-y binds to its receptor on the APC surface, a signal is propagated through the JAK-STAT pathway that increases the level of class II transactivator (CIITA) in the cell.
+CIITA acts as the master regulator of MHC II transcription, and increased levels of CIITA lead to parallel increases in MHC II expression several hours after exposure to IFN-y.
 Nascent MHC II molecules enter the ER and are coupled to another protein, invariant chain (Ii).
-The luminal domain of Ii binds the peptidebinding groove of MHC II, protecting it from proteases, while the cytoplasmic domain of Ii directs the two molecules to the endosomal pathway.
-After reaching the endosomal pathway, MHC II molecules retain a remnant of Ii, the class II invariant peptides (or CLIP), until released by the enzyme H2-/human leukocyte antigen (HLA)-DM (29).
-Here, antigenic peptides compete for binding to MHC II with self-peptides that are present at high levels and may bind more than 80% of the available MHC II in the absence of exogenous peptides (30, 31).
-In complex with either self-peptides or exogenous peptides, MHC II molecules then traffic to the cell surface, where they may remain stable for days until recognized by CD4+ T cells or are internalized and degraded.
+The luminal domain of Ii binds the peptide-binding groove of MHC II, protecting it from proteases, while the cytoplasmic domain of Ii directs the two molecules to the endosomal pathway.
+After reaching the endosomal pathway MHC II molecules retain a remnant of Ii, the class II invariant peptides (or CLIP), until released by the enzyme H2-/HLA-DM (29).
+Here antigenic peptides compete for binding to MHC II with self peptides that are present at high levels and may bind greater than 80% of the available MHC II in the absence of exogenous peptides (30, 31).
+In complex with either self or exogenous peptides, MHC II molecules then traffic to the cell surface where they may remain stable for days until recognized by CD4+ T cells or internalized and degraded.